venteng/venteng.github.io/LAB_Recruitment/README.html.md

 layout: default
 title: Actuary Thoughts
 ---
 # LAB Recruitment

+## TOGETHER, WE GO FAR!

 Our lab is looking for students who are passionate about knowledge, value transparency and reproducibility in scientific research, and demonstrate resilience and a positive outlook.
 We focus on using cutting-edge quantitative methods — including statistical techniques, machine learning, and AI — to tackle real-world challenges.

-TOGETHER, WE GO FAR!

-Enrolling in my [Machine Learning & FinTech](https://github.com/HWTeng-Teaching/202409-ML-FinTech) course is a great way to gain valuable insights and skills for our research projects — while it’s not mandatory, it’s highly recommended!

 If you’re driven by curiosity and eager to make a difference, join us as we explore these exciting topics together!

-### Current Research Areas
+Current Research Areas
 - Digital Assets
 - ESG (Environmental, Social, and Governance)
 - Credit Scoring
 - Trading and Portfolio Management
 - Financial Risk Management
+-
+Enrolling in my [Machine Learning & FinTech](https://github.com/HWTeng-Teaching/202409-ML-FinTech) course is a great way to gain valuable insights and skills for our research projects — while it’s not mandatory, it’s highly recommended!

 ## Time Line for Master Students

 We strongly encourage our students to showcase their research at conferences and take part in thesis competitions.
 It’s a fantastic opportunity to share your ideas, gain recognition, and build valuable connections in the community.
 - [ORSTW台灣作業研究學會](http://www.orstw.org.tw)